slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ### How to bust motivation?

-Hints:

 - Don’t look for inspiration.
 Look for irritation.
 - Sometimes is a matter of money.
-- «Burning bridges».
+Sometimes is a matter of «burning bridges»

 > *'With a strong enough «why», you can overcome any «how».' -- Tony Robbins*

 > *'There was a gun to my head.
 The gun was, I didn’t want to be in an assisted living home, watching TV all day, waiting to die.
 Every day I wake up with that gun to my head.
 Every day I live.'*